H.R. 3642: Final Honors Act of 2025

 Official Congress.gov page for the Final Honors Act of 2025 with bill text, actions, and status updates.

-Provides the statutory definitions in title 10, including the bill's cross-reference for the term 'Secretary concerned.'
+Provides the statutory definitions in title 10, including the bill's cross-reference at section 101(9) for the term 'Secretary concerned.'

-Official U.S. Code section referenced by the bill for exclusions affecting whether an injury counts for eligibility.
+Official U.S. Code section referenced by the bill for the line-of-duty exclusion that determines whether an injury counts for eligibility.

-Official statutory section related to death gratuity provisions and relevant to the bill's notification cross-reference at 10 U.S.C.
+Death gratuity statute; the bill's next-of-kin notification duty is cross-referenced at the 10 U.S.C.
 1475 note.

-Official GovInfo publication for the National Defense Authorization Act for Fiscal Year 2006, which the bill cites for next-of-kin notification procedures.
+Official GovInfo publication of the National Defense Authorization Act for Fiscal Year 2006, whose section 562 the bill cites for next-of-kin notification procedures.

 H.R.
 3642 Bill Text